SouthGreenPlatform/PanExplorer_workflow/README.md

 CP015994.2
 ```

-Edit another new file named "genbank_files" listing the path to your own assembled and annotated genomes.
+Or edit another new file named "genbank_files" listing the path to your own assembled and annotated genomes.
 The file should look like this
 ```
 cat genbank_files